 I had that same feeling when seeing Diana being told by attendees of the male only meetings to leave and also when male attendees didn’t believe that a woman could speak many languages and Steve had to tell them to let Diana translate for them.
 Deaf people often are excluded from education, employment, entertainment and experience discrimination by educators, employers, event organizers, media producers.
 Many hearing people assume that deaf people cannot speak or even read and write in a local language – to say nothing about being fluent in other languages.

 There are many more examples I could keep talking about, so I would like to end my article with a great quote by Diana: “It’s not about what you deserve.
 It’s about what you believe.
 And I believe in them (people).” in response to Ares’s statement that humans are unworthy and need to be eradicated.
 She found her strength in love and could defeat Ares in the end by realizing and rejecting his severe reasoning.
-When talking about deaf people, not only they need to believe in themselves, but also hearing people need to believe in deaf people and their hidden powers and to make their world inclusive and accessible to them.
+When talking about deaf people, not only they need to believe in themselves, but also hearing people need to believe in deaf people and their hidden powers and to make their world inclusive and accessible to everyone.

 I really enjoyed the new Wonder Woman movie.
 All those actions and dialogues were so inspiring and reminded me to keep believing in myself and my abilities.
 After all, as Michelle A. Homme said: “Wonder Woman is not a fictional character.
 Wonder Woman is a mindset.”
 Any woman can be Wonder Woman – deaf or hearing.
 Everyone has their own unique gifts and abilities to contribute to the world in their own ways.